humanwhocodes/social-changelog/README.md

 - `--repo, -r` - The repository name
 - `--name, -n` - (Optional) The display name of the project (defaults to org/repo)
 - `--tag, -t` - (Optional) Specific release tag to use (defaults to latest)
+- `--prompt-file` - (Optional) Path to a file containing a custom prompt to use instead of the default
 - `--help, -h` - Show help information

 ### CLI Examples